f4llc0nn/NotARobot/README.md

 # NotARobot
-Emulate user activity randomly opening apps through Explorer to generate "legit noise" for EDR etc.
+Emulate user activity randomly opening apps through Explorer to generate "legit noise" for EDR and any other log-type collection technology.

 ## Goal
 Be a solid, feature-rich and more natural* alternative to Sheepl, Invoke-UserSimulator and others.\
-\* _meaning it uses Explorer navigation instead of launchers and/or powershell etc._
+\* _meaning it uses Explorer navigation instead of launchers and/or powershell etc._\
+It probably still need some adjustments to avoid weird parent-child process events. **This is a working in progress.
+Check the release notes.**

 ## Description
-Open Explorer and navigate into binary directory, then hit enters to open it (child process of explorer.exe, as natural as possible).\
+Open Explorer and navigate into binary directory, then hit enters to open it (child process of explorer.exe, as natural as possible).
 Then, it waits a random window of time and run another program (or kill one of the previously opened processes).

+Considerations:
+1) All the routines that creates and deletes a file uses current user temp folder.
+2) All the pseudo random websites (for Edge) are in variables.
+Feel free to add/change them.
+3) I'll try to make some kind of portable library of functions to make it easy to add any application later on.
+Maybe explaining in the Wiki page so people can fork and contribute with more simulations.

-**Current software included (Expand to see a Demo):**
+**Current software included (Expand to see a Demo and TODO):**
 <details>
   <summary>1) MS Edge</summary>